 Breathing slows down the response of your body towards the stressful situation.
 Practise 3 second long breaths both inhaling and exhaling through each of your nostril.
 Besides, there are many relaxing techniques which will help you notice the tension in your body parts and relax them step by step so that the automatic effects of stress on your body can be reduced.
 Consistently practising them will help your body and mind endure the effects of external pressures of life and develop a chemical balance in your brain.
 Counselling will help you learn relaxation techniques.

 Pursuing interests and creating leisure time for yourself is of paramount significance in managing your stress, as it adds a lot of meaning to your life experiences and takes the weight away from the stressful triggers.
 Procrastinating self interests is hazardous when you are already going through tough times.
 Always plan out time for yourself.
 It could be to pursue some creative work (cooking, gardening, music, writing, reading, dancing) or social interests, or learning something new (music instrument, new language, etc…) or just spending some peaceful time with yourself recreating, meditating or being with people you love.
-You express your stress without realising when you do things for yourself.
-You can just be with yourself laugh, cry, do whatever you want, be you.
+You release out your stress without realising when you do things for yourself.
+For example, you can just be with yourself laugh, cry, or do whatever you want.
+Be you!
 You deserve to be at calm with yourself.

 Communicating in an effective and assertive way avoids various unwanted responsibilities and misunderstandings that trigger stress.
 Do not always hold on to your feelings.
 Comprehend them and speak them out.
 Do not carry harmful weight with you everywhere you go.
 You have to learn neither to be passive nor aggressive but at the same time, assertive in your expressions.

 We always react when we do not see things that we can control as we feel helpless and drained out with the flow of events and emotions in and around us.
 At such a time, we should understand and accept things that cannot change.
 Try and be aware of the exact experiences that trigger overwhelming response by your mind and body.
 Further start planning in order to be able to take care of these stressful experiences in a way that you can.
 Also stress can be a motivating emotion if you gain control over yourselves and life.
 So motivate yourself, set up short as well as long term goals and work hard and consistently towards achieving them.

-Many a time, due to your fast paced and hectic life, you do not find time to relax and that is what starts effecting your mind and body.
-As a result, there are chemical changes in your brain, your body reacts and when this happens for a long time you get burnt out.
-All you need to do is learn a few time management skills such as: planning your day each day, keeping your belongings and work space organised, prioritising activities based on deadlines and significance, learning to say no and accepting only what you can practically do, making it a point to leave elbow room in case of emergencies, finding time for leisure, etc. Do not be accommodating to everyone and everything.
+Many a time, due to your fast paced and hectic life, you do not find time to relax.
+That is what starts effecting your mind and body.
+As a result, there are chemical changes in your brain.
+Furthermore, your body reacts and when this happens for a long time you get burnt out.
+All you need to do is learn a few time management skills.
+Those includes: planning your day each day; keeping your belongings and work space organised; prioritising activities based on deadlines and significance; learning to say no and accepting only what you can practically do; making it a point to leave elbow room in case of emergencies; finding time for leisure, etc. Do not be accommodating to everyone and everything.
 Work towards balancing all aspects of your life by finding time for all.

 When we are struggling with stress, evidence suggests that we tend to focus on negative aspects of life to an extent that we develop a negative thinking pattern and we catastrophise every experience we live.
 We think in absolute terms.
 Our thinking is the source of our actions and as a consequence, the stress factors.
 With practises, you can challenge and think in more positive and rational ways.
 Always remember that your response to the perceived danger around you causes your body and mind to react which leads to stress.
 Hence, be aware and alter your response to your surroundings.

-Online counselling can help you find out what causes stress in your life, understanding your unique underlying emotions and responses to these triggers and helping you to develop coping strategies to enhance your well being and save you from the long term dangers of living in stress.
+Online counselling can help you find out what causes stress in your life.
+It will help you understand your unique underlying emotions and responses to these triggers.
+It will further help you to develop coping strategies to enhance your well being.
+At last, it will save you from the long term dangers of living in stress.
 Online counselling can also help you be calmer and more relaxed.
 Feel free to ask me a question or book an appointment if you think that you need help to better manage your stress in order to improve your quality of life.